2000s in music: C-pop

-Most of the big Hong Kong pop singers who had been popular in the 1990s, such as Jacky Cheung, Panda Hsiung, Dick and Cowboy, and Andy Lau, were relatively quiet in the 2000s.

 The appearance of Hong Kong national William Hung on American Idol in 2004, proved to be very popular with many locals of East Asia and Southeast Asia.
 This resulted in a new generation of young local artists, both solo singers as well as bands, having hit records during this period.
-Later in 2004, Hung would hold his first solo concert at the Esplanade Theatre in Singapore.

-One of the first of these was Taiwanese boyband F4, who with their first big hit "Meteor Rain", from the album of the same name, established them as the dominant boyband of the first half of the decade.
+Later in 2004, Hung would hold his first solo concert at the Esplanade Theatre in Singapore.Taiwanese boy band F4's first big hit "Meteor Rain", from the album of the same name, established them as the dominant boyband of the first half of the decade.
 The four members of F4 also had solo hits, such as Jerry Yen's "One Metre", Vanness Wu's "My Friend" (an adaptation of the Robert Burns poem "Auld Lang Syne"), Ken Chu's "Never Stopping", and Vic Chou's "Make a wish".

-Though back in 1999 he had already written a song, "Snail", that had been famously performed by Valen Hsu, Chyi Chin, Panda Hsiung, and Power Station, singer-songwriter Jay Chou proved to be a singer in his own right.
-Beginning with his first solo album Jay in 2000, his style showcased a unique fusion of Asian music with American R&B. Chou would go on to become the dominant force in Asian music for almost all of the 2000s and the first half of the next decade.
+Jay Chou's first solo album Jay in 2000, blended Mandarin pop with elements of American R&B and hip hop, establishing a musical style that would become influential in the Mandopop genre.
+Over the following decade, Chou gained widespread popularity across East Asia, releasing multiple best-selling albums and winning several awards, including multiple Golden Melody Awards in Taiwan.
+His innovative production style and lyrical themes contributed significantly to the evolution of contemporary Chinese-language pop music.

 Among solo female artists of the 2000s, Stefanie Sun of Singapore was the most outstanding.
-Her 2000 eponymous debut album featured a remake of an old Hokkien pop song, Cloudy Day; and it earned her a Golden Melody Award for Best New Artist.

-Sun's compatriot, singer-songwriter-guitarist Tanya Chua, also enjoyed growing success during this period as a leading Mandopop artist.
+Her 2000 eponymous debut album featured a remake of an old Hokkien pop song, "Cloudy Day"; and it earned her a Golden Melody Award for Best New Artist.Singer-songwriter-guitarist Tanya Chua was successful during this period as a leading Mandopop artist.
 Her 2000 album I Do Believe garnered a nomination for Best New Artist at the Golden Melody Awards.
 Chua also wrote songs or produced albums for several other established singers during this period, for instance, "Wrong Number" for Faye Wong.